confetti-framework/docs/errors.md

 however you wish.

 For example, if you need to report different types of exceptions in different ways, you may use the `reportable` method to register a Closure that should be executed when an exception of a given type needs to be reported.
-Laravel will deduce what type of exception the Closure reports by examining the type-hint of the Closure:
+Lanvard will deduce what type of exception the Closure reports by examining the type-hint of the Closure:

     use App\Exceptions\CustomException;